Investing in a Notebook/Laptop 2019

 - RAM: Your computers working memory.
 Larger amounts of RAM are better for speed and the ability to utilize multiple programs at once.
-The absolute minimum is 4Gb of RAM.
-I strongly recommend no less than 8GB or more of RAM if you can afford it, this will make your computer faster and offer many multitasking advantages.
+The absolute minimum is 8Gb of RAM.
+I strongly recommend 16GB of RAM if you can afford it, this will make your computer faster and offer many multitasking advantages.
 YOU CANNOT UPGRADE RAM on most of these models and as it is soldered to the mother board: buy all you need initially.
-The MacBook Pro comes with 8GB of RAM, with the option of upgrading to 16GB.
+The 15" MacBook Pro comes with 16GB of RAM, with the option of upgrading to 32GB.

 Screen Resolution is also important.
 The higher the resolution, the crisper the images will be that you see on your screen.
 Since this is the human interface, this is important for the clake of visual clarity.
-I prefer a "retina" display.
+I prefer a high-resolution display: Apple has branded these as "retina" displays.

-Other systems elements that will affect the utility of your computer include the processor speed (1.2 - 3.5GHz) and the type of the processor (dual core-M3, dual-core i5 vs dual-core i7), graphics card (for video display), and peripheral connectivity.
+Other systems elements that will affect the utility of your computer include the processor speed (1.2 - 2.4GHz) and the type of the processor (dual-core i5 up to quad-core i9), graphics card (for video display), and peripheral connectivity.

 For a wide range of reasons, I strongly recommend (and so do an overwhelming number of previous graduates) the purchase of an Apple MacBook, Macbook Air or MacBook Pro over Windows-based platforms.
 Because of the use of an Intel chip, your computer will be able to run Windows and Apple software (at the same time if you would like!).
 This means that when you get a teaching job, no matter which platform your school uses, your computer will be able to access their network and run their software.
 Furthermore, much of the specialized software that we will use in the program will be Apple-based, and over the life of the computer Apples are less expensive than comparable PCs.
 Finally, there is a significantly reduced risk of viruses on a Macintosh.
 I believe it is by far the better choice for teachers.

 Apple has a line of lower cost laptops, these are the the MacBook Air.
-The MacBook Air that has a 13" (not retina)screen and starts at $849.
-While the entry level Air comes with a 128GB flash drive, this is not enough and for the extra $200 dollars you can get twice the amount of flash storage.
+The MacBook Air that has a 13" (non-retina) screen starts at $999.
+While this entry level Air comes with a 128GB SSD drive, this is not enough and for the extra $200 dollars you can get twice the amount of flash storage.
 This will allow you to store many more of the wonderful multimedia projects you will do for the program and during your first few years of teaching.
 This storage CANNOT be added later and will make a difference in the long run.
+There are also two more versions of the Air that have a retina displays.

-The MacBook has a 12" Retina display that is much more crisp tha the Air's screen, however it has many fewer input ports and starts at $1249.
+The MacBook has a 12" Retina display that is much more crisp than the entry-level Air's screen, however it has fewer input ports and starts at $1249.
 The entry level macBook has a 256GB flash drive and 8GB of RAM..
 The more poweful model MacBook has a 512GB flash drive and 8GB of RAM..
-As with the Air I recommend that you also purchase the external Superdrive for an extra $79, but with this computer you will also want a USB-C adaptor.
+With this computer you will also want a USB-C adaptor.

 Apple also has two sizes of MacBook Pro computers 13" and 15".
 The difference between them other than screen size is processor speed, RAM, and SSD storage space that can be customized.
 All utilize the newer USB-c ports for charging, display, and peripherals .
-The 13" pro has an entry level configuration costing $1249.
+The 13" pro has an entry level configuration costing $1299.
 The same computer with twice the storage is $1449.
-The 15" comes with 16GB RAM and 256 SSD and $2249, but it also has the interesting Touch ID feature and the Touch Bar for editing.
+The interesting Touch ID feature and the Touch Bar for editing can be added for $300 (including 2 more thunderbolt ports)..
+The 15" comes with 16GB RAM and 256 SSD for $2399, but includes the Touch ID, Touch Bar, and extra ports.

 In conclusion, any of the Apple choices below will be a good program selection.
 The least expensive will be the Air with 8GB RAM and 128GB Storage.
 The Macbook 12" is the newest choice and is light, fast and with a Retina display.
 A larger screen can be found on the 13" Pro with 8GB RAM and 128GB hard drive.
 Pros allow increased monitor size, processing speed, and storage capacity.
 They are a wonderful tools if they can be afforded.
 The Retina Display models are really the state of the art and are a more future-proof investment.
 Their display is absolutely beautiful (close to twice the clarity and resolution, and this is your visual interface) they do move away from legacy external ports (yet there are adaptors available for ethernet and firewire), include the new USBc ports, however they will not have the same level of permanent storage without increased investment, but it will be noticeably faster.
 The Retina models are the future and if you can afford it, I see no downside except cost.